I've been privileged to serve the people of Indiana.

 Shut down the schools.

-You realize how silly this is.
+You realize how silly this is?

 And this is the kind of people running the public school system.

-Never occurs to the parents to go to the grocery store, stock up, and yet we've got this childhood obesity problem.
+Never occurs to the parents to go to the grocery store or stock up.

 Do I want to read any more of this?